Can You Reuse Coffee Grounds for Cold Brew? Why or Why Not?

 Method #1: Re-brewing Coffee Grounds

-Re-brewing coffee grounds creates a weak brew, so instead we will re-brew half of our coffee grounds with some fresh coffee.
+Re-brewing the same coffee grounds creates a weak brew, so instead we will re-brew half of our coffee grounds with some fresh coffee.

 Important: As you read the instructions it may seem like this is a bit like a sourdough starter method, but we do not want to do this infinitely.
-Each batch will deteriorate in quality and flavor since each batch contains partially used coffee.
-Only brew twice as described and then discard (or re-cycle) all of the coffee grounds.
+Each batch will deteriorate in quality and flavor since each batch contains partially used coffee and there is no way to separate out the newer grounds from the older ones.
+Only brew a second batch as described below and then discard (or re-cycle) all of the coffee grounds.

 1. Choose the Right Coffee Beans

-Since you’re planning to reuse these beans, we suggest you go with a dark roast coffee, provided you don’t mind strong coffee.
-Opt for a coarse texture for cold brew coffee.
+Since you’re planning to reuse these beans, I suggest you go with a medium or dark roast coffee.
+Opt for a coarse grind for cold brew coffee.

 2. Add the Water

-Add half of your coffee grounds to a pitcher or mason jar.
+Add your coffee grounds to a pitcher or mason jar.
 Add double the amount of water.
 So, if you are using 1/2 c. of coffee, add 1 c. of water.

 3. Let the Coffee Grounds Brew